PeppeL-G/course-material/src/courses/introduction-to-script-programming/exercises.md

 ## Introduction
 The exercises are not part of any examination test and therefore not mandatory to complete.
 They consist of programming problems that are a bit easier to solve than the labs, so they serve as good practice problems to solve before attempting to solve the labs.

-Solutions to the exercises will be presented at the tutorial each week.
-After each tutorial sample solutions to the problems will be available on the Tutorials page.
+Solutions to the exercises will be shown on this page after the tutorial each week going through and discussing sample solutions.

 ## Getting started with Python
 This sub-chapter contains instructions to help you get started with writing and running Python code.
 All software we use in this course should already be installed on the school's computers (but versions might differ).
 If you use your own computer, you need to install the software on your own computer yourself, as described further down in this sub-chapter.